annahanslc/ames-housing-data/README.md

     2. Feature Engineering Custom Transformer
     3. Imputers using various strategies
     4. Encoders for OneHotEncoding and OrdinalEncoding
-    5. Scalers for scaling various types of numeric features.
+    5. Scaler for scaling numeric features.
 4. Fit various models and calculate the log RMSE to determine the best model for this project
 5. Use GridSearchCV and RandomizedSearchCV to fine tune the model's hyperparameters.
 6. Once the final model is selected, analyze the model to understand what features are the strongest drivers.